Tochemey/goakt/readme.md

 Minimal actor framework to build reactive and distributed system in golang using protocol buffers.

+If you are not familiar with the actor model, the blog post from Brian Storti [here](https://www.brianstorti.com/the-actor-model/) is an excellent and short introduction to the actor model.
+Also, check reference section at the end of the post for more material regarding actor model

 ## Features

 - [x] Send a message to an actor: